speedyleion/vobby/README.rst

 - `VAM <https://github.com/MarcWeber/vim-addon-manager>`_
 - And many more (on channel four).

 Dependencies
 ^^^^^^^^^^^^

 - Vim compiled with python support.
 Doing the following in Vim ``:echo has('python')`` should display a nice ``1``.
-  Python 3 may work, but this author is stuck back on 2.7 so has only tested that out.
+  Python 3 may work, but this author is stuck back on 2.7 so hasn't ensured Python 3 compatibility.

 - The python package Twisted.
 On most machines ``pip install twisted``.

 Getting Started (Not Real Yet...)
 ---------------------------------